 Photo via Babble

-5. What should I bring to the hospital?
+5. Tips for giving birth – What should I bring to the hospital?
 What do some people bring that I should really leave at home?

 Dr. Capet: Pack like your are spending a weekend trip at a hotel: Camera, baby book, breast pump (bring yours so you can get comfortable using it and get education with lactation consultant if needed), robe/comfortable nightgown, toiletries such as face wash, toothbrush, shampoo and conditioner, phones and tablets and chargers, ear plugs, car seat INSTALLED.
 The hospital should provide everything the baby will need except for a cute outfit to go home in and for pictures.